- Plan Your Trip

 Nothing quite beats the sights and sounds of a bustling Parisian food market.
 Open Wednesday and Saturday mornings, Pont de l’Alma Market in the 16th arrondissement is one of the best in the city.
 Adored by locals and visitors alike, the market features five different kinds of escargot!
 Of course, if you don’t have a taste for snail you can sample a wide range of other delectable gourmet goodies at Pont de l’Alma.
 Merchants from across France supply the market with local wines, artisan cheeses, fresh fish, farm fresh product and classic French desserts.

 Whether you like them sweet or savory, don’t leave Paris without diving into a crepe.
 Try Little Breizh in Saint-Germain-des-Prés, where you can have yours topped with anything from smoked salmon and capers to caramel and Nutella.
 Take a break and dine in, or simply take one to go and enjoy a fabulous taste of France as you explore the streets of Paris.
+Be inspired and make a salty crêpe, read our blog on our Goats Cheese & Honey Cream Galettes Recipe!

 Cheese is an art form in France and no visit to Paris is complete without a trip to a fromagerie.
 Try La Fromagerie on rue Cler or Fromagerie Laurent Dubois on Boulevard Saint-Germain.
 Friendly staff at both shops can introduce you to the world of French cheeses and help you narrow down which varieties suit your tastes.
 Purchase a small block to nibble on later or a larger piece to take back with you and enjoy at home!
+Take a Gourmet Walking Food Tour of the 7th Arrondissement and have a one off experience meeting these exceptional artisan fromagers.

 The French take their baguettes very seriously and Parisians are no exception.
 Each year the city proclaims its best baguette maker in a competition called the Grand Prix de la Baguette de Tradition Française de la Ville de Paris.
 Djibril Bodian is the most recent winner of the coveted competition and bakes beautiful baguettes at Le Grenier à Pain, an amazing bakery in Montmartre.
+Worried about not being able to get your hands on this classic French bread?
+Read How To Order Your baguette Like A Local on our blog!

 In the early 20th century, Paris was a hub for writers, artists and philosophers.
 Ernest Hemingway rubbed shoulders with Pablo Picasso and other members of the surrealist movement in the literary cafes of Saint-Germain-des-Prés.
 Café de Flore and Les Deux Magots are two of the most famous of these cafes still in existence today.
 Stop in for an old fashioned hot chocolate - a specialty in Paris - and enjoy the ambiance.